Skip to content

 Q: Do I need special permissions to change issue types?

 A: You need write permissions for the repository containing the issue.
-The same permissions that allow you to edit issue descriptions also allow you to change issue types.

 Q: How do I create an Epic or Project?